Joaquin

 “I hope that more continues to come because he deserves every bit of it.
 He’s one of the best players in the world.”

-Niemann continued to produce solid performance and finished 2024 second in the individual standings, between fellow Spanish speakers Jon Rahm and Garcia.
+Niemann continued to produce solid performances and finished 2024 second in the Individual Standings, between fellow Spanish speakers Jon Rahm and Sergio Garcia.

 He was the only man who went into the final event able to catch Rahm and he said: “One of my goals was to win the season, and it's come down to the last week.
 There’s a little extra pressure, which is nice.
 It fuels me to work harder to be ready for that position.”